nbagaev/panorama_things/README.md

   `playBGSound(scene.data.id);`

-4. Copy sound files into panorama folder and name these exactly like panorama ID from `data.js`, as example `0-bedroom.mp3`, `1-livingroom.mp3`
+4. Copy sound files to panorama folder and name these exactly like panorama ID from `data.js`, as example `0-bedroom.mp3`, `1-livingroom.mp3`